Moduli space of quasi-polarized K3 surfaces of degree 6 and 8: Noether-Lefschetz divisors for K3 surfaces

-\begin{theorem} A complete intersection $X=Q\cap Y$ is unstable if and only if $X$ satisfies one of the following conditions: \begin{enumerate}[($i'$)] \item $X=X_1\cup X_2$ is reducible, where $X_1$ is a cone over a conic with vertex $p$ and $X_2$ is singular at $p$; \item $X$ is singular along a line $L$ satisfying the condition: there exist a plane $P$ such that $\PP(CT_p(X))=2P$ for any point $p\in L$. \end{enumerate} \end{theorem} \begin{proof} It suffices to check the complete intersections of type $(U1)-(U2)$ case by case.
+\begin{theorem} A complete intersection $X=Q\cap Y$ is unstable if and only if $X$ satisfies one of the following conditions: \begin{enumerate}[($i'$)] \item $X$ is singular along a line $L$ satisfying the condition: there exist a plane $P$ such that $\PP(CT_p(X))=2P$ for any point $p\in L$; \item there exists a plane $P$ whose restriction to $X$ is a line $L$ with multiplicity $6$ and $X$ has a a corank $3$ singularity $p$ on $ L$.
+Moreover, the projective tangent cone $\PP(CT_p(X))$ at $p$ is the union of the plane $P$ and a quadric surface and they meet at $L$ with multiplicity two. \end{enumerate} \end{theorem} \begin{proof} We check the complete intersections of type $(U1)-(U2)$ case by case.

-($i'$).
-Suppose $X=X_1\cup X_2$ is a union of two surfaces satisfying the desired conditions.
-We can also assume that the vertex of $X_1$ is $p_0$ and $X_1$ is defined by